pascal-roth/thundertorch/source/ML_utils/getting_started/MultiModelTraining.rst

-list, the type is required in order to add/ change keys in the params dict. - Only keys in the last layer can be changed and the path towards those keys has to be included in both, the template yaml and the model definition in the MultiModel yaml. - model names have to be different by at least on letter, since every key is transformed to lower case (except after split case where the features can be defined)
+list, the type is required in order to add/ change keys in the params dict. - Only keys in the last layer can be changed and the path towards those keys has to be included in both, the template yaml and the model definition in the MultiModel yaml.

 Model001:
   Template: single_model.yaml